facundoelementorg/fe/source/articles/2011-10-01-Transgressing_the_Object.markdown

 ---

 ## A Dialogue Between Two Subjects
-<span style="color: #999999;">ALA &amp; RC : October 2011</span>
+### ALA & RC October 2011

 Before beginning the series, we want to pay homage to authors who have written about the problems inherent in the current dominant hegemony of “deaf education,” which is rooted in the medico-pedagogical perspective.
-Simms &amp; Thumann have written on the topic of apartheid in deaf education as well as ways that the deaf community is never allowed to define itself (lack of representation).
+Simms & Thumann have written on the topic of apartheid in deaf education as well as ways that the deaf community is never allowed to define itself (lack of representation).
 Their work has paved the way for further discussions on the need for prospective teachers and teacher educators to rethink their views regarding deaf people.
 Others (Nover) have done research about the training content in deaf education programs across America, all of which are also grounded in the medico-pedagogical model.
 Additional authors include Ladd, who has written about language colonization, and Lane, whose work brought attention to the term, “audism.”
 Many have written about ASL/English bilingual and bicultural education.
 All of those publications present indispensable insight and we encourage those who are interested in transforming education in visual-tactile spaces to review their work.

 A word about transgressing the object: Inspiration for the title of this series comes from the works of bell hooks and Paulo Freire.
 Teaching to Transgress (bell hooks) offers stimulating perspectives about how engaged pedagogy invites students to become critical thinkers.
 In Pedagogy of the Oppressed, Freire presents the idea of “the object” and “the subject,” and ways that the oppressed are usually perceived as objects.
 In our case, the object would be “deaf.”
 As such, we investigate ways that focusing on deaf persons as objects ignores the subjective experience of individuals in the classroom.
 In exploring the liberating power of learning we must transgress the object, the box or bubble that is “the deaf.”